 Rather than get caught up in this type of mentality, you need to fix the problem first and then objectively and with the right motive, find out why it happened.
 Plus, if you were the cause of the problem then you need to stand up and own it yourself as well.

 9. Withholding Information

 This is what I would call an “error of omission”.
-For example, the IT Project Manager may come to you and ask if everything is on track for the project to be deployed on the original date in the schedule.
+For example, the project manager may come to you and ask if everything is on track for the project to be deployed on the original date in the schedule.
 You are key to this delivery and implementation and you say “we should be all set”.
-What you fail to let the IT Project Manager know is that you are not going to be in the office that day.
+What you fail to let he or she know is that you are not going to be in the office that day.
 It may or may not be a good reason, but regardless, this is a huge fact to leave out of the conversation and something that would be very helpful to know.
 Just don’t answer the “letter of the law” of what is being asked, but go beyond that and answer the “spirit of the law” of the intent of the question.